 The most important aspects of preserving Japanese swords are to protect them from developing rust and scratches.
-Here are three simple precautions that you can take to amke sure that long term storage does not damage your tresured shinken.
+Here are three simple precautions that you can take to make sure that long term storage does not damage your treasured shinken.
 Please note that these guidelines are for ferrous swords, not for iaito.
 For your iaito you can ignore number one, but numbers two and three are still good practice.

 1. Store the blade in a Shirasaya